liangzheng816/OfficeDocs-SharePoint/migration/mm-troubleshoot.md

 **Diagnosis / Investigation**:

 - The failure reasons should already be written in detail to the reports along with suggested solutions.
-- If you can't download the task reports, please refer to [Task Report Can't Be Downloaded](#task-report-cant-be-downloaded)
+- If you can't download the task reports, refer to [Task Report Can't Be Downloaded](#task-report-cant-be-downloaded).

 **Mitigation**:

 Find the specific error here for more information: [Error codes](#error-codes).

-If you receive an error similar to this: *SUBMITTING FAILURE Failed to Submit the Job to Server: Unknown failed reason when submitting a job.
-0x01610002*

-Check the settings on any antivirus application installed on the agent machine.
-Add our two migration applications as exceptions so that the migration traffic won't be interrupted:
+If you receive an error similar to this one: *SUBMITTING FAILURE Failed to Submit the Job to Server: Unknown failed reason when submitting a job.
+0x01610002*, check the settings on any antivirus application installed on the agent machine.
+Add our two migration applications as exceptions so that the migration traffic isn't interrupted:

 - microsoft.sharepoint.migration.clientservice.exe
 - microsoft.sharepoint.migration.mthost.exe

 ## Google error report shows HTML code in report

-**Issue**: Error reports generated for a Google migration will sometimes have HTML code embedded in the report.
+**Issue**: Error reports generated for a Google migration sometimes have an HTML code embedded in the report.

 ![Google error report includes HTML code.](media/mm-troubleshoot-google-error-report-html.png)